ashkan18/graphlient/README.md

 ## Installation

-Add following line to your Gemfile.
+Add the following line to your Gemfile.

 ```ruby
 gem 'graphlient'